-Facilities management KPIs demand a strong focal point.
 It is best to avoid ambiguity and define additional KPIs to drill down into specific processes or areas of monitoring in your company’s facilities.
-In other words, a general KPI is great, but it should never be the only KPI you use, explains Facilities Net.
+In other words, a general KPI is great, but it should never be the only KPI you use.

 KPIs lack value if you do not define a clear target.
-Target areas may be subject to zones, but it is best to set a minimum value for the KPI.
-For example, gross energy consumption per square foot should be below 10 percent.
-However, your actual target ranges may vary as seasons change or when making upgrades to your HVAC systems.
+Target areas may be subject to other KPIs in the company, but it is best to set an achievable minimum for the KPI (gross energy consumption per square foot should never exceed 10%).
+Your actual targets will vary depending on seasonal changes or upgrades made with HVAC systems – choose wisely.

 Automated systems can dramatically reduce inaccuracies in reports and overall operational efficiency.
 The IoT empowers preventative maintenance programs through facilities management KPIs.
-However, preventative maintenance inherently means someone or something must take a certain action to keep equipment from breaking down.
-This might include making minor repairs, or as technology grows more complex, controlling robots to make such repairs or perform routine maintenance.
+However, preventative maintenance inherently means someone or something must take a specific action to keep equipment from breaking down.
+This might include making minor repairs or controlling robots to make such repairs or perform routine maintenance as technology grows more complex.